Vinci (rocket engine): Development

 The preliminary design of Vinci began under the Ariane 5+ program managed by CNES, delegated by ESA.
-Between 2006 and 2008, engineering and testing were conducted under ESA's Future Launcher Preparatory Program (FLPP).
+Between 2006 and 2008, engineering and testing were conducted under ESA's Future Launchers Preparatory Programme (FLPP).
 From 2009 to 2014, Vinci was developed as the upper-stage propulsion system for the next evolution of the upgraded Ariane 5ME (Midlife Evolution) launcher by the space engines division of Safran Aircraft Engines.
 However, funding for the Ariane 5ME programme was cut in 2014 in favour of developing Ariane 6.

 By the end of 2014, Vinci successfully completed its critical design review (CDR), following successful CDRs for its major subsystems (combustion chamber, fuel and oxygen turbopumps) throughout the latter half of the year.

 In July 2017, the newly-formed Ariane Group, a joint venture between Airbus and Safran, reported that the first flight models of the combustion chamber had entered production.

 In October 2018, Ariane Group announced that qualification tests had been completed, proving the engine and upper stage were capable of operating for at least 900 seconds and four burns.
 The company said that during tests to push the engine beyond its operational requirements, it had successfully fired the engine 20 times during a single test of 300 seconds and, in another test, had fired the engine for a total duration of 1,569 seconds.

 The first flight of the Ariane 6 rocket with Vinci took place on 9 July 2024.
 The engine worked normally during the initial launch and a brief second burn.
 However, it failed to restart for a third burn due to an anomaly with its auxiliary propulsion unit, precluding a deorbit burn.